-Kamala Harris Reacts To Jussie Smollett Case Saying ‘I’m Completely Confused’
+Kamala Harris Reacts To Jussie Smollett Case, Saying ‘I’m Completely Confused’

 Nevertheless, when Smollett was officially charged for filing a false police report in February, the senator changed her tune.
 She issued a lengthy statement on social media regarding the case and her disappointment over the new direction it had taken.
 She went on to slam the act of making false claims to police, saying that such activity wastes precious time and resources that could be spent on relevant cases.

-Once again, Senator Harris is speaking out again about this many layered case.
+Once again, Senator Harris is speaking out again about this many-layered case.
 Like many of us, she’s completely confused.
 She sat down with CNN journalist Wolf Blitzer to discuss her take on things as a former prosecutor.

 “To be honest with you, Wolf, I’m completely confused.
 I don’t understand.
 I don’t know, I don’t know the underlying evidence.
 There’s a sealed document, obviously.
 I don’t know.
 I’m at a loss.
 I think we’re going to have to leave it up to the judgment of the prosecutor.
 I think we should leave it up to the judgment of the police chief and the mayor, of course, to give us some better sense of what’s going on.”